 prototype a product that meets business, design, and ethical objectives, and test this prototype with representative users.

 How you’ll benefit

 As you’d expect from a design sprint, you’ll get real project momentum, including a working prototype validated with representative users, and valuable insight into your project’s viability and next steps.

 But an Ethical Design Sprint will give you more.
 Your team will learn innovative, practical ways of designing sustainably and responsibly.
 You’ll learn how to anticipate and mitigate the risk of harmful decisions.
 You’ll learn how to broach tricky ethical topics in your business, and how prioritising ethics can fuel innovation, not hamper it.

 You’ll also get two custom-printed card decks.
 First, a deck of ethical techniques – such as the value spectrum or the front-page test – for your team to rely upon in their ongoing work.
 Second, a deck of emerging technologies and trends to use when generating ideas and exploring unintended consequences.
-You’ll also get a one-page cheat sheet on little-known Keynote prototyping tips, which have blown the mind of every client I’ve shared them with.

 The Ethical Design Sprint is ideal for any mid-to-large technology-led company; usually one with distinct engineering, product, and design teams.
 It’s appropriate for profit-making and non-profit organisations alike.